View container registry repositories in the Azure portal

 For example, if you pushed the Nginx image as instructed in Push and pull an image, you should see something similar to:

-Now that you know the basics of viewing and working with repositories in the portal, try using Azure Container Registry with an Azure Container Service (AKS) cluster.
+Now that you know the basics of viewing and working with repositories in the portal, try using Azure Container Registry with an Azure Kubernetes Service (AKS) cluster.